-Paragraph (k) defines "preponderance of the evidence," which is the standard of proof for imposing a debarment or removal, as proof by information that, compared with that opposing it, leads to the conclusion that the fact at issue is more probably true than not.
+Paragraph (1) defines "preponderance of the evidence," which is the standard of proof for imposing a debarment or removal, as proof by information that, compared with that opposing it, leads to the conclusion that the fact at issue is more probably true than not.
 This is a more stringent standard than "adequate evidence," the standard applicable to suspension actions.

-Paragraph (l) defines "removal."
+Paragraph (m) defines "removal."
 Removal is a decision by the debarring official to prohibit an IPA from performing audit services in subsequent years of an existing contract.
 Suppose, for example, that a recipient has entered into a contract with an IPA under which the IPA will perform an audit of the recipient for years 1, 2 and 3.
 If the IPA is conducting the year-1 audit of the recipient when the IPA is removed by the OIG, removal of the IPA will not prohibit the IPA from completing the year-1 audit.
 Removal will prohibit the IPA from conducting the year-2 and year-3 audits.
-Removal must be based on a finding, by a preponderance of the evidence, that any of the causes for debarment exist.
+Removal must be based on a finding, by a preponderance of the evidence that any of the causes for removal exist.
 Removal may cover an IPA's contracts with one or more recipients.

-Paragraph (m) defines "suspension."
-Suspension is a decision by the debarring official prohibiting an IPA from soliciting or entering into new contracts to perform audit services for recipient(s).
+Paragraph (n) defines "suspension."
+This paragraph was modified in the final rule to clarify that suspension is a decision by the debarring official prohibiting an IPA from soliciting or entering into new contracts to perform audit services for recipient(s).
 Suspension does not affect existing contracts between recipients and IPAs.
-A suspension must be based on a finding, by adequate evidence, that any of the causes for debarment may exist.
-Suspension may cover an IPAs contracts with all recipients or with one or more specific recipients.
+A suspension must be supported by adequate evidence.
+Suspension may preclude an IPA from soliciting or entering into new contracts with all recipients or with one or more specific recipients.

-Section 1641.3 Scope of debarment, suspension and removal
+Section 1641.3 Scope of Debarment, Suspension and Removal